YANGKeyan/FreeType-SVG-Extractor/README.md

 Finally, the associated resources are released, including the FreeType library, fonts, and file pointers.

 Note that the program requires console parameters such as input file (-i) and output file (-o) to be supplied when used.
 You can type Project -h in the console to see instructions for use.

+## project.sln

+This is a freetype based tool for extracting glyphs. in the SVG format to stdout.

+Try 'Project [-h]' to get help.